JeCheeseSmith/Clash-of-ppdb-s/documentation/frontend/leaderboard.md

 When "click" becomes true, the leaderboard-menu opens.

 The styles of both the leaderboard-button and the leaderboard-menu are present in the leaderboard.css file.

+Now the backend is connected to the frontend.
+So there is one main call that is used to get a list of all players based on level with a max of ten.